JonathanCoe/bitseal-server/README.md

 4) After a few seconds, stop PyBitmessage.
 PyBitmessage will have created a keys.dat file, which you can now use to specify your API settings

-5) Open the keys.dat file.
+5) Open the keys.dat file in a text editor.
 You can find its location using this reference: https://bitmessage.org/wiki/Keys.dat

 6) Add the following lines to the "bitmessagesettings" section of the keys.dat file, replacing the port number, username, and password values as appropriate: